graphile/graphile.github.io/src/news/2022-07-04-github-readme-jem.md

 summary:
-  "This week, Jem discusses how they helped to build the community around Graphile, beginning with the early days of PostGraphile and the growing realisation that users wanted an online space to gather and craft bespoke technologies together."
+  "This week, Jem discusses how they helped to build the community around Graphile, beginning with the early days of PostGraphile and the growing realization that users wanted an online space to gather and craft bespoke technologies together."
 ---

 _2022-07-04_

-This week, Jem took part in the
+<p class="intro">This week, Jem took part in the
-[GitHub ReadME project](https://github.com/readme), an endeavour to collect stories from open source maintainers and amplify their voices to the wider developer community.
-The project contains many articles, educational material and podcasts all focused on the developer community.
+GitHub ReadME project, an endeavour to collect stories from open source maintainers and amplify their voices to the wider developer community.
+The project contains many articles, educational material and podcasts all focused on the developer community.</p>

 [Click through to the ReadME Project](https://github.blog/2022-06-30-what-to-do-when-your-open-source-project-becomes-a-community/) to read a panel interview with Jem alongside